pschnidrig/UnityTemplate/README.md

 3. Select the new Scene as active
    ![setSceneActive](./Tutorial/setSceneActive.png)
 4. In the Game window select the 9x16 Resolution.
-   If it is not available - create it by pressing the + sign at the bottom, select Aspect Ration and enter 9x16.
+   If it is not available - create it by pressing the + sign at the bottom, select type Aspect Ration and enter 9 and 16.
    ![GameResolution](./Tutorial/GameResolution.png)

 ### Missing something?